psychemedia/storytelling-notes/undutiful-daughter.md

 Although the sails were full spread, and the wind blew free, yet the vessel made no way in the sea.
 And this was the reason, I suppose.
 The father and the mother of the damsel had been so filled with grief that they had been plundered and deserted by their own daughter, whom they had loved so dearly, and had treated with such indulgence, that both died of a broken heart, and neither blessed the daughter before death closed their eyes and paralysed their tongues.
 And it is said that no ship will sail with one on board who has been the death of father and mother, and unforgiven by them.

-And when she had sailed to-day and to-morrow, She was wring-'mg her hands, and bewailing- in sorrow.
+And when she had sailed to-day and to-morrow, She was wringing her hands, and bewailing in sorrow.
 And when she had sailed, the days were not many, The sails were outspread, but of miles made not any.

 Then the sailors saw they were in evil plight, and that there was something which prevented their getting forward with the ship.
 It is told that there is a little shell-fish, like a limpet, called the remora, and that when it attaches itself to the keel, it arrests a vessel in full sail.